Created on 05/06/2023 2:52:42 PM

-Aligote is a white wine variety is best known for its use in Burgundy.
+Aligote is a white wine variety is best known for its use in the French region of Burgundy.

 Its role is either to make a straight varietal wine or to blend with Chardonnay in some white wines in Burgundy and nearby Chablis.

 Aligote is also used in Eastern Europe and several the states of the former Soviet Union.
 In Russia it is favoured as the variety used to make sparkling wines.